Surfacebv/blog-davide/site/content/post/how-i-changed-my-mind-about-storytelling.md

 ---
-title: How I changed my mind about storytelling
+title: How I changed my mind about stories
 date: 2018-01-09T14:53:03.764Z
 ---
 I used to roll my eyes at people talking about "storytelling" and "the power of story."